-St. John's Jesuit High School accepts and admits students of any race, color, or ethnic origin to all rights, privileges, programs and activities.
+St. John's Jesuit High School and Academy accepts and admits students of any race, color, or ethnic origin to all rights, privileges, programs and activities.
 In addition, the school will not discriminate on the basis of race, color or ethnic origin in the administration of its educational programs and athletics/extracurricular activities.
 In addition, the school is not intended to be an alternative to court or administrative agency ordered, or public school district initiated, desegregation.
-Transfer applications are accepted beginning at the start of the second semester prior to the desired enrollment year.
-St. John's does not accept senior transfers unless the student is moving from out of town.
-Students are enrolled at SJ at the beginning of the academic year only.